 Meeting agendas are posted at least 72 hours in advance of the meeting on the city website and on the bulletin board in front of City Hall.
 Minutes are available following approval.

 The Planning Commission is comprised of five residents of Santa Paula who are appointed by the City Council and serve four-year terms.
+Members must be and remain a resident of Santa Paula during the term of office, and are subject to personal disclosure under the rulings of the Fair Political Practices Commission.

 The commission conducts public hearings, renders decisions and makes recommendations to the City Council on all significant development proposals and land use and development matters, including: